girirajvyas/aws/AWS-Cloud-Practitioner.md

       - Stop: Stop the instance, starting again will have new ip address assigned to the instance
       - Terminate: it will delete everything of this instance

-## 4.2 introduction to Security Groups
+## 4.2 Introduction to Security Groups

 **Basics**
  - Security Groups are the fundamental of network security in AWS